- About the Test

 - Certificates & Transcripts

-Acceptable identification must be presented at the time of check-in or you will not be admitted to the test.
+Acceptable original identification documentation must be presented at the time of check-in or you will not be admitted to the test.

 Acceptable Forms of Photo Identification